Coleotechnites huntella

 Coleotechnites huntella is a moth of the family Gelechiidae.
 It is found in North America, where it has been recorded from California and Oregon.

 The wingspan is 14–15 mm.
-The forewings are white, irrorated with light fuscous.
-The hindwings are light grey.

 The larvae feed on the flower buds of Rhododendron occidentale and Rhododendron californicum.
 Full-grown larvae reach a length of about 10 mm.
 They have a red or purplish-red body.